postor/react-persist-state/README.md

 ## params

-prisist
+persist

 ```
-import prisist from 'next-prisist-state'
+import persist from 'next-persist-state'
-const connect = prisist({
+const connect = persist({
-  maxAge: 0,          //timeout(miliseconds) for unmounted prisist, 0 means no timeout
+  maxAge: 0,          //timeout(miliseconds) for unmounted persist, 0 means no timeout
-  defaultState: {},   //default prisisted state
+  defaultState: {},   //default persisted state
 })

-//Comp the component will need to prisist state
+//Comp the component will need to persist state
 //key default is Comp, when you use the same connect and the same Comp multiple times(e.g. list), you need to specify a key for each ofthe
 connect(Comp,key)
 ```